Love and Death in the Clouds

 |A vision of loveliness|

 After graduation, Jiro hires on at an aircraft manufacturer, Mitsubishi, to design fighters for the military.
 Unfortunately, the first project is a failure and the company does not win a contract.
 To develop Jiro and have him learn new techniques, the company sends him to Germany to study their cutting edge Junkers aircraft.
-While there, Jiro witnesses some of the brutal excesses of the Nazi regime and begins to question the ultimate results of his labors, which heretofore he has studiously avoided doing.
+While there, Jiro witnesses some of the brutal excesses of the German Third Reich regime and begins to question the ultimate results of his labors, which heretofore he has studiously avoided doing.
 Caproni returns to his thoughts, asking him whether he truly is committed to building things of wonder and beauty.
 Jiro concludes that he is.

 |Love in the wind|